-The CES Show January 2016 showcased the fast-growing, multi-billion dollar AR/VR sector under development.
-Participants included leading multinationals in the gaming, search, mobile, social media, military and consumer industries.
+The CES Show in January 2018 showcased the fast-growing, multi-billion dollar AR/VR sector under development.
+Many companies, be the top name multinationals or new start-ups, are investing heavily to develop the ecosystem - applications, software, operating system, system electronics, and optics.
+With all these investments, we believe the AR goggle market will be back in an accelerating mode again.
 Having invested in the technologies for over 15 years, Himax is uniquely positioned as the provider of choice for microdisplay and related optics to enable AR.

 It is expected that Chinese panel makers will further expand their TFT-LCD and AMOLED capacity in the next few years.
-The significant increase in output offers attractive driver ICs business opportunities.
+The significant increase in output offers attractive driver ICs business opportunities for Himax.
 However, we would like to caution that this might lead to over-supply in panels and growing bargaining power of Chinese panel makers at the same time, potentially resulting in more severe ASP pressure.